Cork bark is perhaps the most versatile terrarium material you can buy.

 Hopefully, I’ve managed to convince you of the many virtues of this wonderful material!
 For many terrarium use cases, cork bark really is the best fit.

-Though if you do need some further inspiration, check out my guide to other terrarium wood.
+Though, if you do need some further inspiration, check out my guide to other terrarium wood types.